We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 Co-Founder, President & CEO

-Brian is a seasoned technology executive with a successful exit in the semiconductor space.
-He holds a BS in Mechanical Engineering from Stanford University and completed an executive education business administration program at UCLA Anderson School of Management.
+Brian is a seasoned technology executive with a successful exit in the Semiconductor space.
+He holds a BS in Mechanical Engineering from Stanford University and completed an executive business administration program at UCLA Anderson School of Management.
+His love for the environment drives his commitment to waste reduction and the preservation of our climate.

 Jens Umehag